spacetelescope/rad/CONTRIBUTING.rst

 Reporting Issues
 ----------------

-We incourage users to report bugs, request features, start discussions, or ask questestions by `opening an issue on GitHub <https://github.com/spacetelescope/rad/issues/new>`_.
+We encourage users to report bugs, request features, start discussions, or ask questestions by `opening an issue on GitHub <https://github.com/spacetelescope/rad/issues/new>`_.
 When in doubt, open an issue!
 We would rather you open an issue than lose your valuable contributions and feedback.